syegulalp/pydeploy/readme.md

 * `-h`: Print help.
 * `-b`: Create `.bat` launchers for the program rather than `.exe` files.
 This significantly reduces the chances of your package being flagged as malicious.
 Each entry point you define will have a separate `.bat` file associated with it.
 (NOTE: Read the "Tips" section "`.bat` entry points cannot use a function name" to understand how to use this correctly.)
+* `-t`: Add support for Tkinter to your distribution.
+(NOTE: This is an *experimental* feature, and it requires Tkinter being present in the base Python installation that your project's venv has been built from.
+This should be the default for most conventionally installed Windows installations of Python.)
 * `-x`: Does not build zip archives of the application files.
 Normally all Python files are packed into a zip file, but the original layout of Python files can be preserved with this option.
 Note that if `pydeploy` detects a mix of Python and other files in an app directory, it will fall back to this behavior for that app directory.
 * `-s`: Omit some of the larger and less commonly used standard library modules, which reduces the footprint of the redistributable.
 The variables `remove_stdlib_for_smallify` and `remove_for_smallify` list the libraries and modules in question.
 (This will eventually be replaced with a more fine-grained mechanism.)
 * `-q`: Don't show output from `pip install`, just the basic log info.